ietf-scitt/charter/ietf-scitt-charter.md

 Some of the fundamental security issues that face the supply chain ecosystem today are as follows:

 1. A single product is composed of multiple sub-products coming from different suppliers.
-There is no agreed-upon standard to compose information from different producers as every vendor is doing it differently.
+There are several standards to compose supply chain information with different producers choosing different methods.
 2. There are no APIs defined for automated publishing, retrieval, or independent verification of the information above.
-3. The absence of decentralized, globally interoperable, transparent services to publish the supply chain data.
+4. The absence of decentralized, globally interoperable, transparent services to publish the supply chain data.
-4. The lack of sufficient standards for independently verifying the presence of supply chain data in tamper-proof data stores.
+5. The lack of sufficient standards for independently verifying the presence of supply chain data in tamper-proof data stores.
-5. Software consumers have no trustworthy way to verify that a software signature on a software package is legitimate.
+6. Software consumers have no trustworthy way to verify that a software signature on a software package is legitimate.

+[//]: # (MW: #6 is not true, SWID tags can be signed today.)

-A minimal, simple, and concise set of building blocks that interact in a standardized way will assure long-term accountability and interoperability for supply chain components throughout their lifecycles across architecturally diverse systems.
+A minimal, simple, and concise set of building blocks that interact in a standardized way will provide long-term accountability and interoperability for supply chain components throughout their lifecycles across architecturally diverse systems.

 Goals
 =====
 Based on an input document on the architecture (draft-birkholz-scitt-architecture-00), the WG will:

+[//]: # (MW: Seems circular to have within the charter a reference to one of the documents to be produced by the WG)

-1. Standardize the overall technical security flows for securing a software supply chain, which also includes firmware, and covering the essential building blocks that make up the architecture.
+1. Standardize the technical flows for providing information about a software supply chain, which also includes firmware, and covering the essential building blocks that make up the architecture.
 2. In addition to this, the WG shall employ the existing work already done within
-    - other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate, as well as
+    - other IETF WGs such as COSE WG, and IETF RATS WG, as appropriate,
-    - in coordination with other bodies, such as the, OpenSSF, W3C, or the Trusted Computing Group.
+    - coordination with other bodies, such as the, OpenSSF, W3C, ISO, and the Trusted Computing Group.

 The WG may refine the input document on the architecture in the process.